riscv-admin/sig-soft-cpu/TG/CX/CHARTER.md

 ## Exclusions

-Not every arbitrary custom extension can be a composable extension.
+Not every arbitrary custom extension can be a composable extension!

 The CX TG is focused on the minimum set of standards *enabling* practical composition of extensions and software.
 Further standards